 If your organisation can offer assistance or you would like to register for help, please fill out the form on the Enfield stands together page.

-For a summary of the latest guidance to help businesses plan and consider their next steps, see our COVID-19: guidance for employers and businesses page.
+For a summary of the latest guidance to help businesses plan and consider their next steps, see COVID-19: guidance for employers and businesses.

 We want to keep allotments open for as long as we can but need your support.